Student Association Handbook

 • must have at least 300 attendees to book this space

-• a Safe Event Application Template submitted to the Safe Event Committee is required at least 10 days in advance
+• a Safe Event Plan submitted to the Safe Event Committee is required at least 10 days in advance

 How to Book Non-Academic Space on Campus